chef/chef-web-docs/README.md

 To add a warning or danger, replace the word `note` with `warning` or `danger` in the example above.

-#### Notes in lists
+#### Notes in Lists

-Hugo doesn't handle shortcodes that are indented in lists very well, that includes the Note, Warning, and Danger shortcodes.
-It interprets the indented text that's inside the Note as a code block when it should be interpreted as Markdown.
+Hugo doesn't handle shortcodes that are indented in lists well, which includes the `note`, `warning`, and `danger` shortcodes.
+It interprets the indented text that's inside the admonition as a code block when it should be interpreted as Markdown.

 To resolve this problem, there's a `spaces` parameter that can be added to the Note, Warning, and Danger shortcodes.
 The value of spaces should be set to the number of spaces that the note is indented.